Business Flourished at Corner of Linwood and Gillham Plaza

 The southwest corner of Linwood and Gilliam in 1940, when it was the home of Sight Brothers Chevrolet.

-Today, our Uncovering History story focuses on some of the history of this block where commercial businesses have shared space with historic homes since the turn of the 20th century.
+Today, our Uncovering History story focuses on some of the history of this block, where commercial businesses have shared space with historic homes since the turn of the 20th century.

 The Acme Cleansing Company

-In 1922, the Kansas City Real Estate Board used this block of Kansas City to lure people into investing in land, saying “real estate wisely bought is always a sensible deal” and using the lot at the northeast corner of the block as an example.
+In 1922, the Kansas City Real Estate Board used this block of Kansas City to lure people into investing in land, saying, “Real estate wisely bought is always a sensible deal,” and using the lot at the northeast corner of the block as an example.

-At the same time, Linwood Road being extended to Main Street.
+At the same time, Linwood Road was being extended to Main Street.
 It had previously run from Troost to Gillham Road but stopped at the old grounds of the Little Sisters for the Poor home for the aged.

 The real estate board, in a Nov.
 12, 1922 newspaper ad, tells the story of the block: